r-uiz/py.word-game/README.md

 - Hmm... needs more RGB.
 Add emojis that are red, green, and blue. (🔴🟢🔵)

 #### Addtl notes:
-- `Int`-based requirements, especially `Rule 6: sixNine` and `Rule 13: HH:MM` are quite the hassle later on (that's the point; should be a challenge) But I understand your struggle! (hell, imagine testing the code for yourself!); [this tool that I wrote](https://www.online-python.com/SEMPZn3TDb) (which is basically the `six_nine_reqs` function) would be useful just so editing attempts in real time would be less of a hassle since these requirements mingle, and you'll be out of the terminal.
+- `Int`-based requirements, especially `Rule 6: Sum` and `Rule 13: HH:MM` are quite the hassle later on (that's the point; should be a challenge) But I understand your struggle! (hell, imagine testing the code for yourself!); [this tool that I wrote](https://www.online-python.com/SEMPZn3TDb) (which is basically the `sum_reqs` function) would be useful just so editing attempts in real time would be less of a hassle since these requirements mingle, and you'll be out of the terminal.

 - Best to add the emojis in the beginning of the string.
 It's a hassle to use the arrow keys when passing over country flags and other emoji since it modifies it visually and turns out your cursor is not at right spot.
 (I'm not sure if this is a problem with my terminal or the code itself, but it's a problem nonetheless)